karlonauger/auger-arch/client/README.md

-# Getting Started with Create React App
+# Client side - React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the Client side for AugerArchitecture

 ## Available Scripts

 In the project directory, you can run:

+### `bash deploy.sh`

+Build and push docker image to AWS ECR
+Restart EKS auger-arch-client deployment

 ### `npm start`